bfredl/nvim-miniyank/README.md

 The killring-alike plugin with no default mappings.

+Works in neovim, as well as vim with lua enabled and patch 8.0.1394.

 # Usage

-Use recent neovim.
 Yanks and deletes will be detected using `TextYankPost` autocommand, so no mappings for these actions are needed.
-The yank history is shared between nvim instances.
+The yank history is shared between [n]vim instances.

 There is two different mappings for starting to put from the history.
 To remap `p`, "autoput" mapping should be used.
 This will first put the same text as unmapped "p" would have, and still support `"xp` and `clipboard=unnamed[plus]`: